wallacegibbon/newredis-node/README.md

 ## Introduction

-This is a redis connection pool based on [hiredis][1] package.
+This is a redis connection pool based on [redis-parser][1].
 All code are written in the newest JS standard (async/await & promise).
 Exceptions are handled so you don't need to listen to any event.